AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/quiz-insert-questions.md

     ![](assets/true-false.png){width="650" align="left"}

-- **Multiple Correct**: A question with multiple options where more than one answer can be correct.
+- **Multiple correct**: A question with multiple options where more than one answer can be correct.

     ![](assets/multi-correct.png){width="650" align="left"}